danielbodnar/awesome-stars/README.md

 - [capy-ui/capy](https://github.com/capy-ui/capy) - 💻Build one codebase and get native UI on Windows, Linux and Web
 - [tbillington/kondo](https://github.com/tbillington/kondo) - Cleans dependencies and build artifacts from your projects.
 - [transmission-remote-gui/transgui](https://github.com/transmission-remote-gui/transgui) - 🧲 A feature rich cross platform Transmission BitTorrent client.
 Faster and has more functionality than the built-in web GUI.
-- [ahkohd/tauri-awesome-rpc](https://github.com/ahkohd/tauri-awesome-rpc) - 😎  a custom invoke system for Tauri that leverages WebSocket
+- [ahkohd/tauri-awesome-rpc](https://github.com/ahkohd/tauri-awesome-rpc) - Custom invoke system for Tauri that leverages WebSocket
 - [albertstarfield/project-zephyrine](https://github.com/albertstarfield/project-zephyrine) - Introducing Project Zephyrine: Elevating Your Interaction Plug and Play, and Employing GPU Acceleration within a Modernized Automata Local Graphical User Interface.
 - [red/red](https://github.com/red/red) - Red is a next-generation programming language strongly inspired by Rebol, but with a broader field of usage thanks to its native-code compiler, from system programming to high-level scripting and cros
 - [wobsoriano/bunbot](https://github.com/wobsoriano/bunbot) - Desktop automation for Bun